SAI KUNG TOWN AND SAI KUNG COUNTRY PARK

 GREEN MINIBUS 7 TO HOI HA

 From Sai Kung Minibus Station Green Minibus 7 operates a 30 minute frequency service (every 20 minutes on Sundays and public holidays) from 8-15am to 6-15pm to Hoi Ha in Sai Kung West Country Park.
-This service is useful for visitors wishing to visit Hoi Ha Marine Life Centre, Marine Park and the Wan Tsai Peninsula.
+This service is useful for visitors wishing to visit Hoi Ha Marine Life Centre, Marine Park, the new Hoi Ha Visitor Centre (opened June 2021) and the Wan Tsai Peninsula.
 The journey takes about 35 minutes.

-There is a minibus service from Sai Kung Chan Man Street (outside McDonald’s) to the end of Sai Wan Road above High Island Reservoir in the Sai Kung East Country Park enabling visitors to get as close as is possible by public transport to Tai Long Wan and its beaches.
-This is an infrequent service except on Sundays and public holidays when the park becomes busy with hikers and there is a much more frequent service.
-The service is available for the public to use as well as villagers living in the remote village of Sai Wan.
-The journey takes about 25 minutes and from the end of Sai Wan Road where the bus terminates.
-From the end of Sai Wan Road it is about 30 minutes walk along signed tracks which join the MacLehose Trail stage 2 at Sai Wan Village with the bay and beach just beyond.
+There is a minibus service from Sai Kung Chan Man Street (outside McDonald’s) to the pavilion at end of Sai Kung Sai Wan Road above High Island Reservoir in the Sai Kung East Country Park enabling visitors to get as close as is possible by public transport to Tai Long Wan and its beaches. *Although the service has been re-numbered NR29 by the Transport Department (the service is categorised an authorised resident's service), the service is still known and referred to locally as 29R.
+The bus seats 29 passengers and the one-way fare is HK$19.
+Octopus Card is accepted.
+The service is available for the public to use as well as villagers living in the remote village of Sai Wan and is popular with hikers.
+The journey takes about 25 minutes and the bus is one of only a few authorised vehicles allowed to use Sai Kung Sai Wan Road.
+From the pavilion where the bus terminates is a 2.2km walk (about 30 mins) along a well maintained concrete path to join the MacLehose Trail stage 2 at Sai Wan Village with the bay and beach just beyond.
 Sai Wan is the southernmost beach of Tai Long Wan and the beaches of Ham Tin, Tai Wan and Tung Wan can be reached by following the MacLehose Trail northwards along the coastline and occasionally over steep headlands.
 On Mondays to Fridays departures from Sai Kung are at 8-30am, 9-15am, 11-30am and 3-30pm and from the end of Sai Wan Road at 9am, 9-45am, 12 noon and 4-45pm.
 On Saturdays, Sundays and public holidays departures from Sai Kung are at 8-30am, 9-15am, 11-30am, 3-30pm, 4-15pm and 4-45pm and from the end of Sai Wan Road at 9am, 9-45am, 12 noon, 2-15pm, 4-45pm and 5-30pm.

 SUNDAY AND PUBLIC HOLIDAY ONLY SPECIAL BUS SERVICES;

-There are special recreational bus services 698R from the north-east of Hong Kong Island and 96R from north Kowloon to Wong Shek Pier on Sundays and public holidays only;
+There is are special recreational bus services 96R from north Kowloon to Wong Shek Pier and 289R from Wong Shek Pier to Sha Tin on Sundays and public holidays only;

 KMB SERVICE 96R operates from Diamond Hill MTR Station to Wong Shek Pier via Sai Kung Town at 12/20 minute frequency from 7-30am to 6-20pm (last return journey from Wong Shek Pier at 7-30pm).
 Full route details can be viewed here;